Cosys-Lab/Cosys-AirSim/docs/ros_cplusplus.md

    **Note**: If you get an error running `roslaunch airsim_ros_pkgs airsim_node.launch`, run `catkin clean` and try again

-## Using AirSim ROS wrapper
+## Using Cosys-Airsim ROS wrapper

-The ROS wrapper is composed of two ROS nodes - the first is a wrapper over AirSim's multirotor C++ client library, and the second is a simple PD position controller.
+The ROS wrapper is composed of two ROS nodes - the first is a wrapper over Cosys-Airsim's multirotor C++ client library, and the second is a simple PD position controller.
 Let's look at the ROS API for both nodes:

-### AirSim ROS Wrapper Node
+### Cosys-Airsim ROS Wrapper Node

 #### Publishers:

 - `/airsim_node/origin_geo_point` [airsim_ros_pkgs/GPSYaw](https://cosysgit.uantwerpen.be/sensorsimulation/airsim/-/tree/master/ros/src/airsim_ros_pkgs/msg/GPSYaw.msg)
 GPS coordinates corresponding to global NED frame.
-This is set in the airsim's [settings.json](https://microsoft.github.io/AirSim/settings/) file under the `OriginGeopoint` key.
+This is set in the airsim's [settings.json](https://cosys-lab.github.io/settings/) file under the `OriginGeopoint` key.

 - `/airsim_node/VEHICLE_NAME/global_gps` [sensor_msgs/NavSatFix](https://docs.ros.org/api/sensor_msgs/html/msg/NavSatFix.html)
 This the current GPS coordinates of the drone in airsim.